 Once upon a time, a certain master who was a great tapasvin, a rishi, with many powers, had a brilliant pupil who was only 10 years old.
 The master, who happened to be an accomplished astrologer too, checked his student’s chart and realized that he was destined to live only until the age of 12.
 Greatly disturbed, he set out to change the course of destiny.

 Taking his student with him, he approached Brahma, the creator, urging him to grant a longer lifespan to the young student.

-With a view to help, Brahma accompanied them to see the blue-god, Vishnu, who said that his role was only to sustain the creation and therefore, he couldn’t possibly add more years to the student’s life interfering with the wheel of time.
+With a view to help, Brahma accompanied them to see the blue god, Vishnu, who said that his role was only to sustain Creation and therefore, he couldn’t possibly add more years to the student’s life interfering with the wheel of time.
 He advised them to go to Shiva.

 Both Brahma and Vishnu joined the teacher and his student to meet Shiva, the destroyer.
-The foremost yogin, Shiva, pondered over the matter and replied that his job was to merely destroy in accordance with the laws of nature.
-That it was not appropriate to use his power to stop the wheel of dharma.
+The foremost yogin, Shiva, pondered over the matter and replied that his job was to merely destroy in accordance with the laws of nature and that it was not appropriate to use his power to stop the wheel of dharma.
 They advised the master to let nature unfold the way it was planning to.

-The master, however, wouldn’t relent and requested them to accompany him so he could plead his case with the god of death.
-The holy trinity, the student and teacher, went to Dharmaraja — the god responsible for ensuring death of each living being.
-Meanwhile, two years had passed and the boy turned 12.
+The master, however, wouldn’t relent and requested that they accompany him so he could plead his case with the god of death.
+The holy trinity, the student and teacher, went to Dharmaraja — the god responsible for ensuring the death of each living being.
+Meanwhile, two years passed and the boy had turned 12.
 He dropped dead in the palace of Dharmaraja — in the presence of Brahma, Vishnu, Shiva, his guru, and Dharmaraja himself.